Belter-Labs/holoframe/STRUCTURE.md

 The widget code is served directly from GitHub's raw content URLs for:
 - Stable URLs that never change with edits
-- Automatic updates when you push changes
+- Automatic updates for changes
 - Version control through GitHub
 - Easy rollback if needed